 Step 3: In the space where it says Password, type the password associated with the account.
 If you have forgotten your password, click on where it says Forgotten your password?
 Click here.
 You will then need to enter your email address and go to your email account.
 Open the latest message from People’s Energy and click the link to reset your password.

 Step 4: Click the pink button that says Log in.

 Need to register for an online account?
 Access the People’s Energy login page and click on where it says Not registered?
 Click here.
 You will then need to enter your account number, email address and supply postcode.

 People’s energy receives rave reviews from customers.
 It has a rating of 4.5 out of 5 on review site Trustpilot, which is pretty high for an energy supplier (some other providers have as little as 1 out of 5).

 A particular area of praise expressed in People’s Energy reviews is the customer service, especially the helpfulness and friendliness of the call agents.
 A number of customers note that the call agents resolve issues and answer questions quickly, which is what you want from your energy supplier.

 I have to say that People's Energy have the most helpful staff in the industry, a pleasant phone manner certainly goes a long way.
 In all, any queries I have had were resolved by the person I spoke to.
 You wouldn't get that with the "big six"!
 Andrew

-People’s Energy also performs well in the billing and account management area.
+The energy supplier also performs well in the billing and account management area.
 Many customers report that they find it very easy to submit meter readings.
-Data collected by Citizens Advice also shows that 100% of customers have received at least one accurate bill in a year and all bills are delivered on time.
+Data collected by Citizens Advice also shows that 99% of customers have received at least one accurate bill in a year and all bills are delivered on time.

-Overall, customers appear to really like the service they receive from People’s Energy and welcome the new approach the supplier is working hard to deliver.
+Overall, customers appear to really like the service they receive and welcome the new approach the supplier is working hard to deliver.